ethanwillis/slate/source/index.html.md

 ## Get access code

-You can recive access code bt using next link:
+You can recive access code by calling:

 `https://protocols.io/api/v3/oauth/authorize?client_id=[your_client_id]&redirect_url=[tour_redirect_url]&response_type=code&scope=readwrite&state=[your_state]`

-User will be redirected to protocols.io sign in form.
-Right after authentication user will be redirected to your `redirect_url` with new access code and your state.
-You can use this access code to obtain access_token which you can use to get access to user private data.
+The users will be presented with protocols.io sign in form.
+Once authenticated, the users will be redirected to your `redirect_url` with the new access code.
+Use the access code to obtain access_token.

-## Get access token
+## Get access_token

-> Example Request | token by code
+> Example Request | obtain token by code

 ```curl
 curl https://protocols.io/api/v3/oauth/token